Written by Meg Mills, UKNow

 Every athlete will respond differently to a high-pressure situation.
 In the end, it all depends on how an athlete appraises the situation.
 Athlete A may appraise a regular season game at Rupp as “high pressure” because of the crowd noise and bright lights, whereas Athlete B appraises it as no big deal.
 So, first we must understand the individual athlete and identify what situations lead him/her to thrive and what are potential areas of growth.

-UKNow: How important is mental rehabilitation after injuries?
+UKNow: How important is the mental game to performance?

-UKNow: Are there any mental stress coping skills you tell athletes to use that an everyday person could also benefit from?
+UKNow: Are there any mental stress coping skills you tell athletes to use that an everyday person could also value from?

-Cormier: A lot of what we do is transferable to everyday life because much of what we teach athletes are, in fact, life skills.
+Cormier: A lot of what we do in sport is transferable to everyday life because much of what we teach athletes are, in fact, life skills.
 One major thing I try to do is help athletes focus on the process, not the outcome.
-It can be counterproductive when athletes/non-athletes are too outcome-oriented, because the outcome can be out of our control.
-Instead, by focusing on the process (i.e., what YOU can do to achieve the outcome), we become agents of success.
+It can be counterproductive to be too outcome oriented, because the outcome can be out of our control.
+Instead, by focusing on the process (i.e., what YOU can do to achieve a desired outcome), we become agents of success.
 Imagine a person whose goal is to get into medical school.
-Wanting the outcome can help motivate this person, but ultimately, medical students are chosen from a “best available” approach.
-Meaning, whether or not a person gets in may depend on who else applies that year.
-But by focusing on the process — controllable things you can do to improve your chances (i.e., completing internships, working hard, submitting a strong assignment) — you work harder and simultaneously increase your chances of meeting your outcome by becoming a more desirable candidate.
+Wanting the outcome can help motivate this person, but ultimately, medical students are chosen from a “best available” approach — meaning, whether or not a person gets in may depend on who else applies that year.
+But by focusing on the process — controllable things you can do to improve your chances (i.e., completing internships, working hard, submitting a strong assignment) you work harder and simultaneously increase your chances of meeting your outcome by becoming a more desirable candidate.
 Likewise, in sports, we’re helping an athlete focus on executing the small things (e.g., foot speed, positioning, defensive awareness), to increase baskets and increase the likelihood of winning a game.
+At the end of the day, I will never try and convince a student-athlete that winning doesn’t matter.
+Of course, it does.
+But we can be successful even if we don’t outscore an opponent.
+This mindset motivates us to keep working, regardless of the outcome.

 I also use mindfulness a lot in my work with athletes.
 There are so many benefits, both on and off the court, to being present.
 Being in the moment.
 This means not dwelling on mistakes or thinking too far into the future, but focusing on what you’re doing right now.

-UKNow: What sport psychologist opportunities are available in the College of Education?
+UKNow: What sports psychology opportunities are available in the College of Education?

 Cormier: Those interested in a career in sport psychology can apply to the graduate program in the Department of Kinesiology and Health Promotion.
-This is a two-year program and allows students the choice of pursuing the applied or research track.
-Applied students will complete a 300-hour internship, while research students will complete an original thesis project.
+This is a two-year program and allows students the choice of pursuing an applied or research track.
+Applied students will complete a 300-hour internship while research students will complete an original thesis project.